WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/PolynomialRegression.md

 from sklearn.preprocessing import PolynomialFeatues
 ~~~

-When using the PolynomialFeature class we will want to specify the argument degree to be whatever degree of the function we want.
+When using the PolynomialFeatures class we will want to specify the argument degree to be whatever degree of the function we want.
 We will use the fit_transform method to fit and transform X and save it as X_poly

 **Note** : The PolynomialFeatures class will automatically create a column of ones for the constant $$b_{_0}$$